 2.1.
 Delimiter mapping

-Some application protocols define delimiters for use in such

-protocols, but the delimiters are different for each protocols.
+Some application protocols define delimiters for their own use, resulting in the fact that the delimiters are different for each protocol.

-Therefore, the delimiter mapping table should be based on a well-
+The delimiter mapping table should therefore be based on a well-

 defined mapping table for each protocol.

-Delimiter mapping is supposed to map delimiter characters that have

-compatible characters to canonical characters.
+Delimiter mapping is supposed to map compatable delimiter characters to canonical characters.
 For example, '@' in

-mail address or ':' and '/' inURI has width compatible character.
+electronic mail addresses or ':' and '/' in URIs have width compatible characters.

-And '+', '-', '<' and '>' may be such character.
+The '+', '-', '<' and '>' may also be classified as delimiter characters that can be mapped to a set of canonical characters.
 Another example is

-the FULL STOP character (U+002E) which is a delimiter in the visual
+the FULL STOP character (“.”, U+002E) which is a delimiter in the visual

 presentation of domain names.
 Some IMEs generate semantic or width